Building globally controlled quantum processors with ZZ interactions: Conclusion

 In this work, we analyzed the core requirements for constructing globally controlled quantum processors, focusing on architectures compatible with superconducting qubits and native ZZ interactions.
 While global control offers a promising solution to the wiring bottleneck in large-scale quantum systems, it inherently limits addressability, making the implementation of logical operations nontrivial.
 To overcome this, we identified the necessity of introducing anisotropic elements -- such as crossed and double-crossed qubits -- into the qubit array.
 These elements serve as symmetry-breaking sites where global drives can induce localized effects, thus enabling targeted gate operations despite the uniform nature of the control fields.
 We formalized this mechanism in Theorem~\ref{theorem1}, which establishes conditions under which a global pulse can effectively act on a selected subsystem.
 Corollary~\ref{corollary1} further demonstrates how this principle extends to chains of interacting qubits, ensuring simultaneous and independent controllability of key architectural elements.

 These theoretical results were then applied to two globally driven architectures.
 In both cases, logical gate execution is achieved by transporting computational qubits through swap operations toward special logic sites.
 The second example, the conveyor-belt architecture, implements this logic in a scalable and symmetric layout.
 It exploits alternating swap layers and structural asymmetry to move qubits efficiently and perform universal gate sets at designated locations.
 Notably, it achieves a scaling in the number of required physical qubits that, to the best of our knowledge, is the most efficient ever realized in a global control setting.
+In a realistic scenario, inhomogeneities in the coupling strengths and qubit frequencies affect the achievable fidelities.
+It has been recently demonstrated that such disorder can be mitigated by employing optimal control pulses~\cite{Aiudi2025, SethQAOA, Hu2025}.

+Although the ladder and conveyor-belt architectures feature an intrinsically one-dimensional layout, their reconfigurable and dynamical character enables effective long-range interactions that emulate higher-dimensional connectivity over time.
+This property allows the integration of error-correcting schemes compatible with 1D connectivity—such as concatenated, subsystem, or LDPC-based codes~\cite{LDPC, Panteleev2021}—and supports the implementation of fault-tolerant protocols through temporal multiplexing~\cite{Litinski2019}.
+The search of tailored quantum error correcting codes for these architectures is part of current research in the field of globally-controlled quantum computing~\cite{Bririd_2004, Kay_2005, Kay_2007, Fitzsimons_2007, Fitzsimons_2008}.

 Our results clarify the fundamental trade-offs in globally controlled quantum computing and outline a concrete framework for designing scalable, programmable quantum processors with reduced wiring complexity.
 This architecture bridges conceptual simplicity with practical feasibility and may serve as a blueprint for future hybrid systems that blend global control with minimal local addressability.

 \acknowledgments This work has been funded by the European Union - NextGenerationEU, Mission 4, Component 2, under the Italian Ministry of University and Research (MUR) Extended Partnership PE00000023 National Quantum Science and Technology Institute -- NQSTI -- CUP J13C22000680006.
 M.P. and V.G. are co-founders and shareholders of Planckian.
 At the time of their contributions, authors affiliated with Planckian are either employees at Planckian or PhD students collaborating with Planckian.